-Companies with waste diversion mandates can also capture value by aiming to reuse and recycle as much as possible.
+Companies with waste diversion mandates can also capture value by aiming to reuse and recycle as much office furniture and equipment as possible.
 Not only does this emphasize your organization’s commitment to reducing landfill waste but can also help achieve waste reduction benchmarks.
 Sustainability leaders appreciate every effort made to support their challenging objectives.

 Company-wide Goals to Consider